pravega/pravega/documentation/src/docs/admin-guide/cluster-dependencies.md

 # Cluster Service Dependencies

-A Pravega Cluster consists of a set of services (Zookeeper, Bookkeeper, Segment Store, Controller and Long-Term Storage) that interact among them.
+A Pravega Cluster consists of a set of services (Zookeeper, Bookkeeper, Segment Store, Controller and Long-Term Storage) that interact among each other.
 Understanding such dependencies and the parameters that express them is key.
 Next, we describe such dependencies and the main parameters in this regard with a practical example: to configure a Pravega Cluster with Zookeeper and Bookkeeper using NFS as Long-Term Storage.